guildfordia/guildfordia/README.md

 I'm running <a href="https://tikka.live" target="_blank" rel="noreferrer">
       Tikka Radio
-   </a> and I am actually working on a new website.
+   </a> and I'm actually working on a new website.

 I'm into diverse DIY projects around music.